kunzeleric/kunzeleric/README.md

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=7C3AED&height=120&section=header"/>

 <div align="center">
   <h1>Hey there!
-I'm Eric Kunzel, a Full-Stack Web Developer</h1>
+I'm Eric Kunzel, a Full Stack Web Developer</h1>
-  <p>Working as a Frontend Developer, but aiming for the Fullstack role!
+  <p>Currently working as a Frontend, but aiming for the Full Stack role!
 I want to be a role model in the Javascript world :)</p>
 </div>

 <div align="center">